Top Fully Funded Scholarships in Germany for Indian Students

 German Political Foundation Scholarships (StipendiumPlus)

 Basically, these German scholarships are managed by a group of 13 foundations.
-The money come directly from the German Federal Ministry of Education and Research.
+The money comes directly from the German Federal Ministry of Education and Research.
 They are looking for international students who have excellent grades.
 But marks is not enough, you must also show strong social or political commitment.

-If you get selected, they give you full funding (the amount is same as DAAD), and they also help you with seminars and networking events.
+If you get selected, they give you full funding (the amount is the same as DAAD), and they also help you with seminars and networking events.
 It is a very big opportunity for you.

 Top Foundation Scholarships for Master’s and PhD Candidates